guilherme-souza/shirt-store-ui/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files. shirt-store-ui calls a HTTP service in order to retrieve a list of shirts from a backend.
-To avoid CORS `ng serve` will also setup a `proxy-config`.
+To avoid CORS `npm start` will also setup a `proxy-config`.

 ## Development server proxy